D-Jeffrey/gedcom-to-visualmap/README.md

 Once you have selected your options,
 - click the `Load` button and it will start to load the GED and then resolve the addresses.
 - `Draw Update` button is a 'Save' button.
-For HTML it will trying and open the file with your web browser automatically.
+For HTML it will try and open the file with your web browser automatically.
 For KML, it will save the file so you can load it onto a map.
 (See below)
 - `Open GPS` button will open the CSV file in Excel if you have it...
 (I'm thinking that does not work on a Mac)  Make sure you close it before running again, or it may not be able to update the CSV file.
-- `Stop` will allow you to abort the Load/ Resolving of addresses without killing the GUI, allowing your to pick different options.
+- `Stop` will allow you to abort the Load/ Resolving of addresses without killing the GUI, allowing you to pick different options.
 - Using the left mouse click to select the starting person in (Star)
 - Use the right click on list of people to bring up some known details and how it was geocoded
 - When the people are loaded you can sort by the various columns by clicking on the column.
 When the list of people is selected for display it is relative to this starting person, unless you select the `Map all people`
 - You can resize the window (larger or maximized) to see more details about the people.
-- When display people on the HTML map, you can choose to list them as single people, as a group by the last name or by their parent
+- When displaying people on the HTML map, you can choose to list them as single people, as a group by the last name or by their parent

 ## Output to HTML using folium